sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 SDK refers to [SONiC SDK Docker Images](#sonic-sdk-docker-images).

 SDK Docker image records an set of library versions in labels that gets inherited by the package image.
 This allows to perform an automatic compatibility check.
-If some library constarint is not defined in the manifest but a library version exists in labels of a package the constraint will initialize for that component as "^$major.$minor.0".
+If libraries constarints are not defined in the manifest but a library version exists in labels of a package the constraint will initialize for that component as "^$major.$minor.0".
 E.g:

 Package Foo is build with following labels: